 I’ve gotten some really cool plants from Peaceful Valley, from Burnt Ridge Nursery, and from Woodlanders, which carries some REALLY rare edibles.
 They even have Abelmoschus manihot, the rare edible-leafed hibiscus I mention in the book as being great for salads.

 There are also some well-known nurseries I DON’T like, like Willis Orchards, Gurney’s and TyTy Georgia.
-They offer a lot of stuff; and, in my humble opinion, most of it sucks.
+They offer a lot of stuff; and, in my humble opinion, most of it stinks.
 TyTy Georgia nursery seems to put a lot more effort into pics of half-clad teens caressing fruit than they do into actually growing good stuff.